Accept no substitutes

 "[Bush] said that not only will the United States impose preemptive, unilateral military force when and where it chooses, but the nation will also punish those who engage in terror and aggression and will work to impose a universal moral clarity between good and evil."

 Margolis: Bush's ineptness contributed to India/Pakistan crisis: "However, Washington's clumsy policies have played a key role in the current crisis, as this column warned last fall when the US signed an 'anti- terrorist' pact with India.
 Delhi took the agreement to be carte blanche to go after Pakistan.
-By foolishly branding Kashmir separatists as 'Islamic terrorists,' the Bush Administration inadvertently encouraged India to follow the US example in Afghanistan by striking at 'terrorist' bases inside Pakistani Kashmir.
+By foolishly branding Kashmir separatists as 'Islamic terrorists,' the Bush Administration inadvertently pocket option demo trading encouraged India to follow the US example in Afghanistan by striking at 'terrorist' bases inside Pakistani Kashmir.
 Now, to India's understandable fury, the White House is furious back-peddling and calling on Delhi for 'restraint,' something it certainly failed to show in Afghanistan."

 Liberals are too god damn nice.
 Just like basketball -- maybe it shouldn't be a full-contact sport, but it is now and you can't win any other way

-what is the best options trading platform "Anyone watching Fox News Sunday can see it clearly.
+"Anyone watching Fox News Sunday can see it clearly.
 The conservatives spin and push right-wing ideas hard, while the "liberals" there to provide "balance" don't push left-wing ideas at all."

 David Corn: Mueller as scapegoat